SI 2022 Monetary Economics

 Fatih Karahan, Amazon

-Ayşegül Şahin, University of Texas at Austin and NBER
+Ayşegül Şahin, Princeton University and NBER

 Inflation Strikes Back: The Return of Wage to Price Pass-Through